bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/05_Tracing.rst

 an intermediate format file (with *.mpit* extension).
 At the end of the execution, all intermediate files are gathered and merged with Extrae’s *mpi2prv* command in order to create the final tracefile, a Paraver format file (.prv).
-See the visualization Section [sec:Visualization] of this manual for further information about the Paraver tool.
+See the :ref:`Visualization` Sectio for further information about the Paraver tool.

 When instrumentation is activated, Extrae outputs several messages corresponding to the tracing initialization, intermediate files’